Disney World to reopen as coronavirus cases surge in Florida

 Saturday, 11 July 2020 ()

-“The Most Magical Place on Earth” is reopening after nearly four months with new rules in place to help prevent the spread of COVID-19
+ORLANDO, Fla.
+(AP) — “The Most Magical Place on Earth” is reopening after nearly four months with new rules in place to help prevent the spread of COVID-19.

+Walt Disney World’s Magic Kingdom and Animal Kingdom are reopening Saturday, while Epcot and Disney’s Hollywood Studios will follow four days later.

+The reopening comes as a huge surge of Floridians have tested positive for the new coronavirus in recent weeks.
+Many cities and counties around the state have recently reinstated restrictions that had been lifted in May, when cases seemed to drop.

 |